json420/degu/doc/degu.server.rst

             ('::1', 0, 0, 0)  # AF_INET6 (IPv6)

-        In which case the :attr:`Server.address` attribute will contain the port assigned by the operating system.
-For example, assuming port ``12345`` assigned::
+        In which case the :attr:`Server.address` attribute will contain the port assigned by the kernel.
+For example, assuming port ``12345`` was assigned::

             ('127.0.0.1', 12345)  # AF_INET (IPv4)
             ('::1', 12345, 0, 0)  # AF_INET6 (IPv6)

+        See :ref:`server-address` for details.

     .. attribute:: app

         The *app* argument provided to the constructor.

+        See :ref:`server-app` for details.

     .. attribute:: options